 If your budget allows it, this might be the best piccolo for the money in the market today.

-Verne Powell was born in a family of musicians.
-He started playing his instrument at a very young age showing immense talent.
+Verne Powell was born into a family of musicians.
+He started playing his instrument at a very young age, showing immense talent.
 Still, that tells half the story.
 His family took music as a hobby but made a living through trading and, most importantly, silversmithing.

 Verne melted several pieces of silver he found at home (his family made jewelry) to create his first flute.
 The result was so good he got offered a job at William S. Haynes Flute Company of Boston.